-In the most technical sense, a great meal doesn't have to look good.
-Consider some top dishes you've made for yourself at home, where plating simply wasn't a consideration.
-However, it instantly creates a sense of professionalism in the mind of eaters and offers an exciting element of a meal that many can't recreate with the same skill in their own cooking efforts.
-Strong presentation can also make dishes more apt to be photographed and shared via social media.
+In the digital age, strong presentation can also make dishes more apt to be photographed and shared via social media.
 While there are definitely pros and cons around the prevalence of pre-meal photos shared on sites like Instagram, it can be an effective way to generate attention and sales for many restaurants.

 It may be especially helpful to look at the plating and presentation process as generally following a series of steps.
 This starts with choosing a plate, then deciding how the main dish and core sides are arranged or layered.
 From there, it’s common to move onto sauces to create visual contrast and shapes that aren’t easily rendered with more solid food.
 Finally, the garnish provides a finishing touch.